fc-ideas/idea-potential/README.md

 ### 3.1 Reachability

+Plainly: This subsection defines which ideas count as reachable from a starting idea.

 For an idea $X\in\mathcal{C}_s$, define the reachable set across all fibers:

 $$\mathrm{Reach}_{\mathbb{F}}(X) := \{\, Y \in \mathrm{Ob}(\bigsqcup_{s}\mathcal{C}_s) \mid \exists F \in \langle \mathbb{F} \rangle \text{ such that } F(X) \cong Y \,\}$$